 9. Start saving

 Couples these days believe in living in the moment rather than thinking long term.
 No matter which era you belong to, savings are important for married couples.
-Only when you save as a couple, you are able to fulfil your financial goals.
+Only when you save as a couple, you are able to fulfill your financial goals.
 Savings help in the time of emergencies or unexpected expenses and help you in tackling with them without it affecting your financial condition.
 Savings also help in planning long-term goals.

 10. Track your budget

-Just preparing a budget doesn’t end the concern about expenses.
+Just preparing a budget and splitting household finances doesn’t end the concern about expenses.
 It is important to track your budget and make sure that all expenses go as planned.
 There are various tools such as Tiller that help in making a spreadsheet that helps you track your monthly expenses.
 If you don’t want to be dependent on internet tools, track all expenses yourself by breaking them into categories and ensuring that the money spent does not go over the planned budget.

 11. Avoid using credit cards